cityiot/electric-bus-data-collector/spec.md

         -   Mandatory
     -   Optional

--   `powerMoving` : Purpose unclear for now.
+-   `powerMoving` : Same as power except measured only when the bus is moving.

     -   Attribute type: [Number](https:/schema.org/Number)
     -   Default unit: kilowatt